 You can access the main sections of this website by making use of the navigation bar provided on the left side of each page, or specific information by entering a suitable search query in the site-search box.

-All of the major components have their own section devoted to them, such as hard disk drives, graphics cards, processors, motherboards, monitors, networking equipment, etc. There are separate sections devoted to computer security, software and all of the versions of Windows currently in use – XP, Vista and Windows 7.
+All of the major internal PC components, such as hard disk drives, graphics cards, processors, motherboards, etc., and the external peripheral components, such as monitors, networking equipment, mice, keyboard and printers, have their own section devoted to them.
+There are separate sections devoted to computer security, software and all of the versions of Windows currently in use – XP, Vista and Windows 7 and Windows 8.

 Essential information on using Windows 8 and upgrading to Win8 from Windows 7, Vista and XP -